argonnexraydetector/EPICS_AD_Drivers_Plugins/README.md

 ### PCO Camera Driver
 The PCO camera driver in PCO2Src has all the serial port control code for the PCO Dimax and PCO Edge cameras.
 To build:
-1. make in cameraLinkSrc
+1. Make in cameraLinkSrc
-2. make in camLinkSerialSrc
+2. Make in camLinkSerialSrc
-3. make in pluginSrc
+3. Make in pluginSrc
-4. make in PCO2src
+4. Make in PCO2src

 ## Plugins
 ### Edge Camera Plugin